 Revolutionary Innovations in Agriculture

 to Cope With Dry Lands.
-In the Middle East, especially Saudi Arabia, food security is and will be a matter of debate for policy makers.
-The food commodities are mostly imported in desert countries from others (even through rent land in countries like Ethiopia), as their local production is not so enough to meet the domestic needs.
-The foremost restraining factors in agriculture production are land and water, such that by 2050, Saudi Arabia is expected to import all its domestic needs (1).
-Water is critical to countless aspects of our lives, and yet we fail to clutch how much of it we consume every day.
-The main bulk of the earth’s water reserves go to agriculture and to feeding our planet’s increasing population; 70% of underground water is consumed by this one industry.
-Pressured by droughts and tightening regulations, large farms underway to seek out lesser-known water pockets (2).
-The Middle East, especially Saudi Arabia and North Africa (MENA) regions are the most water-scarce areas globally, with a regional annual average of 1,200 cubic meters per person (world average is close to 7,000).
-Moreover, water-scarce countries such as Saudi Arabia have per capita annual water resources less than 200 cubic meters (Fig.1)
+In the Middle East, particularly in Saudi Arabia, food security is and will be a matter of debate for policymakers.
+The food commodities are mostly imported in desert countries from other countries (even through renting land in countries like Ethiopia), as their local production is not sufficient to meet the domestic needs.
+The foremost restraining factors in agricultural production are land and water, such that by 2050, Saudi Arabia is expected to import all its domestic needs (1).
+Water is crucial to numerous aspects of our lives, and yet we fail to realize how much of it we consume every day.
+The majority of the Earth’s water reserves are allocated to agriculture and to feeding our planet’s growing population; 70% of underground water is consumed by this one industry.
+Pressured by droughts and tightening regulations, large farms are seeking out lesser-known water pockets (2).
+The Middle East, especially Saudi Arabia and North Africa (MENA) regions, is the most water-scarce area globally, with a regional annual average of 1,200 cubic meters per person (world average is close to 7,000).
+Moreover, water-scarce countries such as Saudi Arabia have per capita yearly water resources of less than 200 cubic meters (Fig.1)

 Less than 1.4% of Saudia Arabian land is arable, and it suffers from a deficiency of freshwater and dangerous climatic conditions

-Consequently, the country produces only 20% of its food needs and greatly dependent on imports to cover the leftover 80%.
+Consequently, the country produces only 20% of its food needs and is greatly dependent on imports to cover the leftover 80%.
 This exposes the country to several food security risks, such as global price instabilities, regional disease outbreaks, and export bans (2).
-Saudi Arabia falls in the category of countries which will face acute water shortage by 2050 (1).
+Saudi Arabia falls in the category of countries that will face an acute water shortage by 2050 (1).

 - Hydroponics and greenhouse farming.

-- Satellite remote sensing technology, identifying geological parameters and monitoring.
+- Satellite remote sensing technology, identifying geological parameters and monitor.

-- The promotion of traditional crops best suited to the arid climate conditions.
+- The promotion of traditional crops is best suited to arid climate conditions.

-- Rainwater harvesting, as a promising renewable resource.
+- Rainwater harvesting is a promising renewable resource.

-- Water, but not land (nowadays goverment, and policy makers are more emphasizing on land conservation instead of water.
-Therefore, we recommended to emphasize on water conservation along with the land protection.)
+- Water, but not land (nowadays governments and policy makers are more emphasizing land conservation instead of water.
+Therefore, we recommend emphasizing water conservation along with land protection.)

 - Not said, but would the new methods include a new design of canals crossing the dryland to bring water closer to the desalination units set in the arable land?
 Maybe in conjunction with artificial groundwater recharge?